resthub/resthub.org/identity.rst

 Therefore, it has several JPA entities that are its model layer.

 * User.
 Represents a user, and stores its login (unic identifier), first and last names, and password as well
 * Group.
-A group has a name, and can contains users and other groups.
+A group has a name, and can contain users and other groups.
 * Role.
 A role has a name, and can be applied to users and groups.

 Users, Groups and Roles can have several permissions, which are just arbitrary strings.